Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 sudo ufw enable|Enable the UFW

 ### 9).
 Change SSH Port (optional but recommended):
+Make a note of the new SSH port you create because you will need it for future connections to BitVise.

 Command | Description
 -- | --
 nano /etc/ssh/sshd_config|By default, SSH listens on port 22.<br/>Changing the default SSH port adds an extra layer of security to your server by reducing the risk of automated attacks.<br/><br/>To change the default SSH port in Ubuntu, Open the **sshd_config** file this command.<br/><br/>**Technical note: To save and exit nano screen, press CTRL-S (save), CTRL-X (exit).**<br/><br/>*Locate this line:*<br/>**#Port 22**<br/><br/>*Uncomment (remove the leading # character) it and change the value with an appropriate port number (for example, 22000):*<br/>**Port 22000**